Why and How to Set Proper Expectations with New Truck Drivers

 However, those who don’t feel this connection are likely to leave, leading to the ongoing churn of hiring and rehiring.
 This cycle can be broken by setting clear and realistic expectations for new truck drivers.
 Here are some strategies that can be implemented:

-1. Comprehensive Onboarding: An onboarding program should be more than just a series of orientation seminars.
+- Comprehensive Driver Onboarding: An driver onboarding program should be more than just a series of orientation seminars.
 It should provide new truck drivers with a clear understanding of the company’s culture, values, and expectations.
 This can be achieved through hands-on training, mentoring, and regular feedback sessions.

 Why and How to Set Proper Expectations with New Drivers